 Did you know that holiday stress, or just stress in general, can cause neck pain?
 All of that built up tension can really take a toll on your body, and your neck is one of the most common areas stress-induced pain flares up.
 Stress-induced neck pain is defined as pain either triggered or worsened by psychological or emotional factors.

 You Might Also Like: Holiday Gifts for a Healthy Back

 Don’t worry though, there are plenty of ways you can relieve stress-induced neck pain and feel like your old self in no time!

-- Practice meditation.
 Meditation is a great way to calm your thoughts and anxieties.
-If you’ve never meditated before, consider taking a class or watching a guided YouTube video to get the hang of it.
+If you’ve never meditated before, learn the basics in our blog Meditation For Back Pain Relief.

 Ask friends and family for help.